The Development of an In-vitro Model for a Cracking Joint

 At this time, I was advised to publish what I had discovered in a short paper which has now been published in The Journal of the Canadian Chiropractic Association on March 15, 2017.

 The investigation continues.
 And now, I think we have something solid to build from.
-Understanding the mechanisms of sound should help us reveal the physics of joint movement.
+Understanding the mechanisms of the cracking sound should help us reveal the physics of joint movement.

 I have to thank several people who have helped me along the way.